DOUBLE JEOPARDY SPECIES

 AT RISK IN THE WILD

 The risk of extinction isn't evenly spread throughout the animal kingdom.
-Amongst the factors increasing the risk of extinction is being large, being wide ranging and potentially dangerous.
-Humans are hungry for space and intolerant of competition and risk.
-Against a backdrop of a rapidly changing climate, protection in the wild provides no guarantee of surviving extinction with one million species currently at risk and only 2% the terrestrial mammalian biomass being represented by all wild mammal species.
+Factors increasing the risk of extinction include being large, being wide ranging and potentially dangerous.
+Humans are hungry for space and largely intolerant of competition and risk from wildlife.
+Against a backdrop of a rapidly changing climate, protection in the wild provides no guarantee of surviving extinction.
+With just 2% of the terrestrial mammalian biomass being represented by all wild mammal species, its not surprising that one million species are currently at risk of extinction .

 AT RISK IN CAPTIVITY

-One million species currently face extinction and so far, over half of the world's species conservation successes have involved captive breeding.
+Over half of the world's species conservation successes have involved captive breeding.
 Tragically, some of the factors that increase the risk of extinction in the wild also increase the risk of suffering in captivity; no more so than for large, wide range mammals.
-These double jeopardy species pose an ethical dilemma for conservationists; Care for the Rare's principle focus is solving this challenge and working to ensure an ethical future for species.
+These double jeopardy species pose an ethical dilemma for conservationists; Care for the Rare's principle focus is solving this challenge and working to ensure an ethical future for such species.

 DEVELOPING INTEGRATED SOLUTIONS